 What do you do when you want to find more hiking options than those covered by the guidebook?
-Mick Borroff explores route planning using GPS tracks and satellite imaging.
+Mick Borroff explores route planning using GPS tracks and aerial imaging.

 Walking guidebooks for an area are great to have in the hand and in the rucksack.
 They offer you much more information than just the routes themselves and are thus invaluable planning tools for a trip.